shubhang123/Obsidian-Notes/Problem Solving/Misc Problems/SPOJ EKO wood.md

 # Solution
 this is done using predicate function [[Predicate function (Binary Search)]] given in detail here, we found out that there is a predicate function for it so therefore we will be able to solve it in nlogn time complexity.

-we will use binary search to find the last true value for which the amount of wood collected will satisfy
+we will use binary search on height to find the last true value for which the amount of wood collected will satisfy